openstack/mistral/doc/source/main_features.rst

             delay: 5
             count: <% $.vm_names.len() * 10 %>

-Workflow *"create_vms"* in this example creates as many virtual servers as we provide in *"vm_names"* input parameter.
-E.g., if it is specified *vm_names=["vm1", "vm2"]* then it'll create servers with these names based on same image and flavor.
+The workflow *"create_vms"* in this example creates as many virtual servers as we provide in the *"vm_names"* input parameter.
+E.g., if we specify *vm_names=["vm1", "vm2"]* then it'll create servers with these names based on the same image and flavor.
-It is possible because of using *"with-items"* keyword that makes an action or a workflow associated with a task run multiple times.
-Value of *"with-items"* task property contains an expression in the form: **<variable_name> in <% YAQL_expression %>**.
+This is possible because we are using the *"with-items"* keyword that associates an action or a workflow with a task run multiple times.
+The value of the *"with-items"* task property contains an expression in the form: **<variable_name> in <% YAQL_expression %>**.

 The most common form is::